Into Windows

 Step 4: Next, to create a bootable ISO image of Windows 10 containing this newly added ei.cfg file, please follow the instructions in our how to create bootable 10 ISO of Windows from files/folders guide for step-by-step instructions.

 NOTE: Some paid programs like UltraISO and MagicISO allow you to edit the bootable ISO without having to extract it.
 If you feel that this method is tiresome, simply download the ei.cfg file from the link mentioned above and place it in the Sources folder of the ISO file using one of these paid applications.
-Our how-to add files to bootable Windows ISO image guide might also you.
+Our how-to add files to bootable Windows ISO image guide might also help you.

 Filed Under: Windows 10 Tagged: Tips

-Related Articles
+Related Posts

 Comments